-At this point a heated discussion ensued between a number of Members, in response to a comment from the Chairman, regarding Planning Committee decisions and affordable homes, which due to its political nature was not relevant to the item being considered.
+At this point a heated discussion ensued between a number of Members, regarding Planning Committee decisions and affordable homes, which due to its political nature was not relevant to the item being considered.

 In response from a question from Cllr Clarke, the Head of Planning and Regeneration reported that the draft plan should be available to view on the website following the link within the report as of the following day.